-I have started a photo blog — where I cross post all photos I share on Instagram.
-I think it is a matter of time, before it becomes my primary spot for sharing photos.
+I have started a photo blog — where I cross post all the photos I share on Instagram.
+I think it is a matter of time before it becomes my primary spot for sharing photos.

 But back to Facebook: there is no coming back.